Mayweather & McGregor spar as hype tour starts

 Mayweather remained calm throughout McGregor's tirade of verbal jabs, nodding his head and appearing close to boredom.

-Perhaps the American was contenting himself with the knowledge that if McGregor had arguably won round one of their verbal jousting the 12-time world champion has been installed as the heavy favorite for their August bout..
+Perhaps the American was contenting himself with the knowledge that if McGregor had arguably won round one of their verbal jousting the 12-time world champion has been installed as the heavy favorite for their August bout.

 "21 is the number," said Mayweather.
 "Why?
 Because that's how long I've been kicking a***."